 Imagine your loved one is showing symptoms of cognitive decline or was diagnosed with Dementia.
-You have a deep need to investigate, learn how they came to this point, what their future may look like, and how you can support them as their loved ones.
+You need to investigate and understand more about what their future may look like and how you can support them as their loved ones.

 Say it's 1980.
 Where would you start?
 You might pick up the phone to talk with your friend whose mother had Dementia.
 Or you’d head to the public library.
 Pulling open the long drawers of the alphabetical card catalog, you would flip through the titles and copy call numbers of books that might help.
 Next, scan the shelves, find the books, peruse their table of contents, take them to a table, scan, read, and take handwritten notes.

-Should you want to take a deep dive into the types of, treatments for, and current research on Dementia, the site will connect you to useful, credible sources.
-One such source is found at the National Institute on Aging: Alzheimer's Disease and Related Dementias page, compiled by the U.S. Health and Human Service Department.
+Should you want to take a deep dive into the types of treatments for and current research on Dementia, the site will connect you to valuable, credible sources.
+One such source is the National Institute on Aging: Alzheimer's Disease and Related Dementias page, compiled by the U.S. Health and Human Service Department.

-To examine specific topics like palliative care, agitation in your loved one, communication techniques, and so much more, explore the Dementia specific presentations offered at Dementia Unplugged.
-Hearing the thoughts and experiences of experts and practitioners in the field can make a lasting impression on your care and understanding of those living with Dementia.
+To examine specific topics like palliative care, agitation in your loved one, communication techniques, and so much more, explore the Dementia-specific programs offered at Dementia Unplugged.
+Hearing the thoughts and experiences of experts and practitioners in the field can make a lasting impression on your care and understanding of those with Dementia.

 Finally, when it comes down to caregiving logistics, the Dementia Answers Directory will help you find the professionals and organizations who can help you along the way.
 Organized into categories of care needs, searchable by location or keyword, it connects you to the resources you’ll need.
 Like the Internet, the directory’s content will expand over time.

-Contributor: Karen R. Ogden, Dementia Society of America team member.
+Contributor: Karen R. Ogden, Dementia Society of America, team member.
+Updated 2/1/2023